Is there a difference between Botox and Botox® Cosmetic?

 After Treatment Care

-On the day of the botox treatment, you will be asked not to bend over or lie down for four hours after the injections.
+On the day of the botox injection, you will be asked not to bend over or lie down for four hours after the injections.
 We will also ask you not to ice, rub or massage the area.
 We will ask you to move the muscles, every 15 minutes for the next few hours.
 It is believed that this helps botox bind to the muscle.
 We will also ask that you avoid strenuous exercise and alcohol for 24 hours after the injections.